FREE REPORT

 U.S. citizens may enter Chile without a visa and remain in the country as a tourist for a maximum of 90 days per trip.
-If you wish to stay for longer than 90 days, you need to seek permission to remain in the country.
+And, if you wish to stay for longer than 90 days, you need to seek permission to remain in the country.

 Chile offers one of the easiest residencies you’ll find; you can even apply by mail and no background check is required for U.S. or Canadian citizens.